-If you want to offer a percentage or set dollar amount off of any and all options in your Registration, you can do so by setting up coupon codes.
-Coupon codes are pretty flexible, but at the moment cannot be used to automatically give people a discount when they enter above a certain quantity during checkout.
+If you want to offer a percentage or set dollar amount off of any and all options in your Registration, you can do so by setting up promo codes.
+Promo codes are pretty flexible, but at the moment cannot be used to automatically give people a discount when they enter above a certain quantity during checkout.

 Instead, you can set up bulk tickets in two of the following ways: